kiranma72/abdm-docs/content/1-basics/About_ABDM_Sandbox.md

 ---

-The **Ayushman Bharat Digital Mission** has developed building blocks and APIs to offer a seamless digital healthcare experience for all stakeholders – health facilities, patients and healthcare workers.
+The **Ayushman Bharat Digital Mission** (ABDM) has developed building blocks and APIs to offer a seamless digital healthcare experience for all stakeholders – health facilities, patients and healthcare workers.
 The digital infrastructure developed is now accessible to health facilities and health tech players for integration.

 Here's a picture to help you understand how ABDM can improve the experience you deliver to your patients :